 Mitzvah is often translated as “good deed,” but more literally, it means “commandment.”
 Judaism teaches that Mitzvot (the plural of mitzvah) are the actions that matter most to God.
 Many of these (like feeding the hungry or visiting the sick) are good deeds; others (like lighting Shabbat candles or fasting on Yom Kippur) are ritual acts that help us find spiritual grounding.

-When paired together, the phrase “bar/bat mitzvah” means “one who is responsible for doing mitzvot.”
-At 13 years old, our tradition teaches, a young person is responsible for his or her own moral choices.
-We celebrate our children’s growing maturity, as they accept their place in and their responsibility to our Jewish community and our world.
+When paired together, the phrase “b’nai mitzvah” means “those who are responsible for doing mitzvot.”
+At 13 years old, our tradition teaches, young people are responsible for their own moral choices.
+We celebrate our children’s growing maturity, as they accept their place in, and their responsibility to, our Jewish community and our world.

 What is the history of this ritual?